-Elsewhere in Malpaars-

 “This, is none of your business.
-And get your fucking hands off me!”
-The woman screamed, shaking her hand violently as people started looking in their direction.
+And get your hands off me!”
+The woman screamed, shaking her hand violently as people turned to look in their direction.
 A large man began walking toward them.

 “If this is by any chance my fault, then please allow me to make amends.”
 He replied, locking eyes with the woman.